 Laser engraving on materials, like wood and leather, can sometimes stain the surface surrounding the engraved area.
 While some makers like this “branded” look, it can be easily avoided.
 Protect the surface of the part using masking tape.
 The tape is so thin that it will not diminish the power of the laser much.
 If you feel that may be an issue, just increase the laser power a few notches.
 After the laser engraver is done, peel the masking tape off your part.

 Tidiness at the workplace should be a no-brainer.
 However, with regard to laser engraving, we’re not merely talking about courtesy towards your co-workers.
 Materials like wood, plastics or rubber leave large amounts of dust that may cause unwanted results like discolorations, burnt debris or even distortions.

 Install an exhaust system that has the necessary capacities.
-This will take a lot of weight on your shoulders.
-However, it will clean the entire machine.
+This will take a lot of weight off your shoulders.
+However, it will keep clean the entire machine.

-Hence, you should clean the laser engraver regularly by hand.
-You can remove most of the dust with a simply kitchen-cloth.
+Anyway, you must clean the laser engraver regularly by hand.
+You can remove most of the dust with a simple kitchen-cloth.

 You should also pay extra attention to the machine head and the laser lens.
 These components should be free from dust and smut at all times to avoid laser engraving mistakes.

 In case your part is smaller than the work platform, cover the rest with paper.
 This simple trick will increase the efficiency of your exhaust system and save you a lot of manual cleaning.